Over-Approximation of Fluid Models: Introduction

-\paragraph*{Paper outline} Section~\ref{sec_an} introduces agent networks, a rich class of ODE systems that can be covered by our approach.
-In Section~\ref{sec_ra} we relate the reachable set of the original nonlinear ODE system underlying an agent network to the solution of a family of ICTMDPs.
-Instead, Section~\ref{sec_mdps} and~\ref{sec_suboptimal} provide an efficient solution to a class of \mbox{ICTMDP}s.
-Section~\ref{sec_case_studies} compares a prototype implementation of our approach with CORA.
-After discussing further related work in Section~\ref{sec_related}, Section~\ref{sec_conclusion} concludes the paper.
+\emph{Paper outline.} Section~\ref{sec_nut} provides a high-level discussion of our approach using a concrete example.
+Section~\ref{sec_an} continues by introducing agent networks, a rich class of ODE systems that can be covered by our technique.
+In Section~\ref{sec_ra} we first relate the reachable set of the original nonlinear ODE system underlying an agent network to the solution of a family of ICTMDPs.
+Afterwards, we present in Sections~\ref{sec_mdps}\---\ref{sec_impl} an efficient solution approach to \mbox{ICTMDP}s.
+Section~\ref{sec_case_studies} compares a prototype implementation of the approach with CORA, while Section~\ref{sec_disc} discusses how the approach complements existing approximation techniques.
+Section~\ref{sec_conclusion} concludes the paper.